All Episodes

 There will be services not offered, particularly as you age.

-As you age, the Federal Government, via its insurance companies, will assess whether or not it makes sense to treat you if you're going to croak in the next couple of three years anyway.
+As you age, the federal government, via its insurance companies, will assess whether or not it makes sense to treat you if you're going to croak in the next couple of three years anyway.

-And you can be left out.
+And you could be left out.

-The only way they can do it, and that's going to be a part of it.
+And that's going to be a part of it.

 But the government plan is going to force everybody.